chaplyk/carrotproxy-docs/pages/02.faq/default.md

 Moreover, we do not charge you when purchased service ends.
 You have to purchase renewal each month.

+>I am unable to pay because amount due is less than 1 USD.

+Payment system does not accept payments less than 1 USD.
+However, on checkout page you can switch to EUR which does not have this limit.

 **Performance**

 >What are network requirements for playing Stadia with CarrotProxy?